-The Group is energy-conscious, thus it targets to change all lighting in its operating locations to LED, which are significantly more energy-efficient, by the year ended 31 March 2027.
+The Group is energy-conscious, thus it is in progress of changing all lightings in its operating location to LED, which are significantly more energy-efficient.
+About 20% of the lightings have been changed by the end of the Reporting Period, and it is targeted to be completed by the year ended 31 March 2027.
 The Group embraces the following green operational practices aiming to uphold the Group's commitment to GHG emissions reduction as well as energy conservation: